 - Lie on the floor.

 - Bend both knees and point them up toward the ceiling.
 Your feet should be on the floor.

-- Bring one knee up to your chest and hold it there for 20 to 30 seconds.
+- Bring your knees up to your chest and hold them there for 10 to 20 seconds.